 I will gladly look at any location, but consider that I travel all over Georgia all year and it may take me a while to get to a particular location.
 If it’s urgent or is soon to be demolished, please add Urgent to the heading of your email.

 I’d like to see inside some of these houses; why don’t you show the interiors of most places you photograph?

 I generally do not share interior photographs due to privacy concerns and property rights issues; occasionally, when I come across a place in the woods or a place that’s obviously abandoned, I will get a few photographs, but this is generally not something I do nor something I would encourage.
 Abandoned structures are often too dangerous.

 I live in a place you’ve called a “ghost town” on your web site and quite a few people live in my area.
-Why do call it a ghost town?
+Why do you call it a ghost town?

 I use the term “ghost town” on a limited, case-by-case basis.
 For my purposes, it’s a place where nearly all the commercial structures and many of the houses are abandoned.
-I’ve actually removed that label from many places and added it to others.

 Are any of these houses or businesses for sale?
 Why don’t you give listing information?